kontent-ai/delivery-sdk-net/docs/customization-and-extensibility/structured-models/string-based-linked-items-rendering.md

       ...
 ```

- > **Tip**: To save time, use the [Kontent.ai .NET code generator](https://github.com/kontent-ai/model-generator-net) and have the strongly typed models of your project's content types generated for you.
+ > **Tip**: To save time, use the [Kontent.ai .NET code generator](https://github.com/kontent-ai/model-generator-net) and have the strongly typed models of your environment's content types generated for you.

 ## Implementing a resolver